Pest & Garden

 Pest and garden products contain hazardous chemicals and should never be thrown in the trash or poured down the drain.

-- Pest & garden products are accepted at all Alameda County Hazardous Waste facilities.
+- Pest & garden products are accepted at all Alameda County Hazardous Waste Facilities and One-Day Events.

 - Search our RE:Source guide for other locations.